 Cash flows from operating activities show whether a company's daily operations generated or depleted cash.
 Negative net cash flow from operating activities indicate that a firm's expenditure is more than its revenue.
 The reverse is true with positive net operating cash flows (Omag, 2016).
 A negative net cash flow situation will force a company to seek more capital from other sources such as loans or stock offerings.
 Debt financing raises a company's interest payments, slows growth, and puts the company at risk of insolvency.
 The issuance of shares, on the other hand, dilutes the ownership of the company (Frank & James, 2014).
-Though a growing manufacturer's operating cash flows may be negative at first due to inventory expansion and payment of short-term maturing liabilities, cash flows from operating activities must eventually become positive if the company is to survive.
+Though a growing manufacturer's operating cash flows from operating activities must eventually become positive if the company is to survive.
 Equally, a firm may display positive cash flows for a given period or time due to decline in spending while sales increase or remain constant.
 However, if sales plummet, the firm is faced with liquidation or bankruptcy (Lan, 2012).